jamestkelly/trash-panda-bot/README.md

 ### Prerequisites

-Discord bot, `trash-panda-bot` is build using NodeJS and the Discord API, as such it is assumed that you already have Node installed in your local environment.
+Discord bot, `trash-panda-bot` is built using NodeJS and the Discord API, as such it is assumed that you already have Node installed in your local environment.
 To install the required packages, using the following command.

 * npm